Ready to study?

 Control learning order with prerequisites:

-• Card-level — Click the star (★) on any card to require other cards in the same deck to be completed first.
+- Card-level — Click the star icon on any card in a deck to require other cards to be completed first.
 A card is "completed" when it has been reviewed at least once.

 Cards with unmet prerequisites are hidden from the study queue until their prerequisites are satisfied.